ardavast/nespad/README.md

 # nespad
-Nespad is an Arduino library that can be used to connect to an NES gamepad to an Arduino.
+Nespad is an Arduino library that can be used to connect a NES gamepad to an Arduino.

 ### Example
 ```cpp